replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 By default, KOTS Pods and containers are not deployed with a specific security context.
 For existing cluster installations into a hardened environment, you can use the `--strict-secuirty-context` flag with the installation command so that KOTS runs with a strict security context for Pods and containers.

-For more information about the security context enabled by the `--strict-secuirty-context` flag, see [kots install](/reference/kots-cli-install).
+For more information about the security context enabled by the `--strict-security-context` flag, see [kots install](/reference/kots-cli-install).

 ### Local Image Registries